Tools4everBV/HelloID-Conn-Prov-Target-Ecare-PUUR/README.md

 #### Additional mapping

-For some user properties as defined in the Field mapping, there is some additional mapping required and performed in the POwerShell scripts itself to create the actual the SCIM message.
+For some user properties as defined in the Field mapping, there is some additional mapping required and performed in the PowerShell scripts itself to create the actual the SCIM message.

 #### Correlation by `externalId`

-At the moment the default correlation is done by means of the `externalId`.
-The `externalId` is also used as the account reference used by HelloId.
-Note that there is however at the moment not an explicit query available in the API on the `externalId`.
-A query on the username is used instead and the API implicitly recognizes when the `externalId` is specified in this query.
+At the moment, correlation is done by means of the `externalId`.
+The `id` that will be returned if an account is retrieved or created will be used as the account reference by HelloId.

 #### Limited error handling